ER Analog and Start/Stop

 The position of the magnet is determined with high precision and speed by accurately measuring the elapsed time between the application of the interrogation pulse and the arrival of the resulting strain pulse with a high-speed counter.
 The elapsed time measurement is directly proportional to the position of the permanent magnet and is an absolute value.
 Therefore, the sensor's output signal corresponds to absolute position, instead of incremental, and never requires recalibration or re-homing after a power loss.
 Absolute, non-contact sensing eliminates wear, and guarantees the best durability and output repeatability.

-MTS Sensors continues to establish new performance standards for low-cost, fully-industrial, durable position sensors using the widely preferred magnetostrictive technology.
-This principle for accurate and non-contact measurement of linear-position sensing was developed 30 years ago by MTS and is used with outstanding success in a large variety of industrial applications.
+Temposonics continues to establish new performance standards for low-cost, fully-industrial, durable position sensors using the widely preferred magnetostrictive technology.
+This principle for accurate and non-contact measurement of linear-position sensing was developed 30 years ago by Temposonics and is used with outstanding success in a large variety of industrial applications.

 The innovative Temposonics model ER sensor brings proven benefits of magnetostrictive feedback to the versatile rod-and-cylinder sensor package.